anilviswakarma/wbjt_assignment/README.md

 Issues to be addressed
 -----------------------
 1. Parquet generation is not proper, pandas not able to read from root folder, might be better to use spark for this, but is a overkill for the amount of data we need to analyze
+2. Write data to temp/staging location before moving to data store.
-2. Unit testing, could not get to it
+3. Unit testing, could not get to it.

 Pandas vs PySpark
 ------------------